Teodoro (Teo) Fields Collin

 Other Stuff

 I run the Linear Algebra and Programming Languages Reading group at MIT.
 I really enjoy sci-fi (e.g. The Culture Novels, Terra Ignota), philosophy of science (e.g. Against Method, The Structure of Scientific Revolutions), and grand strategy games (e.g. EU4, CK3).
-I am also currently trying to read In Search of Lost Time.
+I participate in several groups that enjoy similar things, most notably the MIT Graduate Sci-fi book club.
 My favorite branches of mathematics are Functional Analysis and Numerical Analysis.
 Fixed point theorems are the best.
+Somehow I also love SQL.
 If you are interested in any of the above, feel free to ping me.

 For Undergraduates looking for MEngs and UROPs